Jhofenbitzer/GerMedIQ-Corpus/README.md

 Along with the simulated responses, an LLM-augmented addition of the corpus can be found, too.
 The responses from the LLM were created by 18 small, medium-sized, and large biomedical or general-domain LLMs in a zero-shot approach.
 For further details, refer to our paper.

 # Citations
 This repository accompanies the publication GerMedIQ: At the Gap Between Human and Synthetic Clinical Text, ACL SRW 2025.
-Please cite both the publication and this Zenodo record when using this resource:
+Please cite both the publication and the Zenodo record when using this resource:

 ```
 @inproceedings{hofenbitzer2025germediq,